 The bulk of the SEQ Code is comprised of the WSAA National Codes, with amendments to suit SEQ requirements and preferences.
 The amendments are necessary because the National Codes include phrases such as "in accordance with the water agency's requirements" throughout.
 The SEQ Code specifies the requirements of the SEQ "water agencies".
 This is standard practice throughout Australia, with Sydney Water, Hunter Water and the Melbourne Retail Water Authorities having their own customised versions published by WSAA.
-In addition, the latest Water Supply Code of Australia does not contain any standard drawings, and neither will future editions of the other National Codes.
+In addition, the latest Water Supply Code of Australia and Sewerage Code of Australia do not contain any standard drawings.

-What are the anticipated benefits of the SEQ Code?
+What are the benefits of the SEQ Code?

-The SEQ Code will benefit the development and construction industry by increasing consistency in asset planning, design and construction standards across the SEQ region, thereby making it easier and more efficient for developers, engineers, consultants and service providers to deliver water supply and sewerage infrastructure.
-The new Code will provide a "one stop shop", replacing numerous documents and standards that previously existed to guide the design and construction of water supply and sewerage infrastructure across South East Queensland.
-It will provide a common reference point for construction standards for the regulator; and better service and lower costs for our customers.
+The SEQ Code benefits the development and construction industry by increasing consistency in asset planning, design and construction standards across the SEQ region, thereby making it easier and more efficient for developers, engineers, consultants and service providers to deliver water supply and sewerage infrastructure.
+The new Code provides a "one stop shop", replacing numerous documents and standards that previously existed to guide the design and construction of water supply and sewerage infrastructure across South East Queensland.
+It provides a common reference point for construction standards for the regulator; and better service and lower costs for our customers.

-When does the SEQ Code come into effect?
+When did the SEQ Code come into effect?